jkbutserious/mr-robogers-neighborhood/README.md

 Example Input: "13"
 Example Output: "1 ...
 9 Beep!
 Beep!
 Boop!
 Won't you be my neighbor?"

+7. Code should clear previous output when user submits a new number Example Input: "1" -> "2"
+Example Output: "Boop!"

 ## Setup/Installation Requirements

 To use this site: